adamd3/BactSeq/README.md

 ## News and updates

-- 05/10/23: Docker and Singularity compatibility added.
+- 06/10/23: Docker and Singularity support now working again.
+The pipeline will automatically pull the image from Docker Hub with default settings.
+- 06/10/23: See [test data](https://github.com/adamd3/BactSeq/tree/main/test_data) folder for example mandatory inputs for a minimal run.
 - 28/09/23: Please see example contrasts table and functional enrichment file below in README.

 ## Pipeline summary